 Don’t Say: “Are they a genius?” or “Do they have a special talent?”

-While a small percentage of children on the autism spectrum are particularly gifted in a certain area, it’s not fair to stereotype autistic children as troubled geniuses.
+While some children on the autism spectrum are particularly gifted in a certain area, it’s not fair to stereotype children with autism.
 All children need time and space to grow, regardless of their interests, talents and limitations.
 It’s more useful to ask how the child is doing, and let the parent respond in their own way.

-Don’t Say: “You’d never guess that he/she is autistic.”
+Don’t Say: “You’d never guess that he/she has autism.”

 Autism is not a condition that children or parents should be ashamed of.
 Suggesting that the child appears “normal” can be hurtful as it implies that it’s not okay for the child to be different.